nbelanger.dev

 • Understood how graphics systems work at a low level by building one from scratch

-• Learned to debug visual artifacts — when the renderer misbehaves, there's no stack trace, just a broken picture
+• Debugged visual artifacts - when the renderer misbehaves, there's no stack trace, just a broken picture

 03.